 An old world kitchen should hark back to its pre 17th century European style.
 The raised panel cabinetry is often painted and might have bead board, cracking, cup and dish racks, bun feet and valence legs.

 In an old world kitchen you might see stone floors and walls, furniture-look cabinetry, mosaic tiles, copper or pewter accents, rich deep colors, plaster or brick walls and appliances hidden behind panels.

 500 Ideas for Your Kitchen Book, on Amazon

 A country kitchen is often welcoming and bright, featuring woven baskets, painted and glazed cabinets and decorative molding and shelving.
-In a country kitchen, you might see checked, striped, floral, plaid and gingham patterns, antiques, handmade items, metal or chicken wire cabinet inserts, beadboard and calico or chintz window coverings.
+For a country kitchen, you might see checked, striped, floral, plaid and gingham patterns, antiques, handmade items, metal or chicken wire cabinet inserts, bead board and calico or chintz window coverings.

 For a farmhouse kitchen, use light or dark stained wood and use heirlooms or antiques for authenticity.
-For a cottage kitchen, you can use driftwood-like finishes for a seaside flavour.
-For a lake flavour, you can use darker wood but keep it natural looking.
+With a cottage kitchen, you can use driftwood-like finishes for a seaside flavor.
+For a lake flavor, you can use darker wood but keep it natural looking.
 Other country styles include Swedish country, garden country and Tuscan country.

 Art and Crafts Kitchen

 An arts and crafts kitchen relies on a natural look with good quality craftsmanship.
 Recessed panel doors with thick frames feature in an arts and crafts kitchen and you can contrast the finish of the door frame against the panels.